FortAwesome/Security-Docs-and-Attestation/Request_for_Security_Information.md

 of revenue, Font Awesome's only source of revenue is our clients.
 In general the overall privacy risk is no higher with Font Awesome than any other publicly available website.
 We maintain some logs for troubleshooting purposes and we have our own internal analytics.
 Theoretically, an attacker could gain access to that information and determine that certain IP addresses had connected to sites that use Font Awesome.
-It is our opinion, however, exposure of this data is only marginally more likely than it would be by simply connecting to the site via the Internet.
+It is our opinion that exposure of this data is only marginally more likely than it would be by simply connecting to the site via the Internet.

 #### A Quick and Easy Way to Bypass Most Security Concerns When Using Font Awesome

 One of the main benefits of using Font Awesome is that we leverage a CDN to quickly deliver icons to your site, offloading that work from your servers.
 However, this is the main interaction where there is any risk.
-When you setup our Kits and your solution directs clients to our CDN so we have to exchange some data.
-In this way, it is possible for us to learn potentially private data/information (as defined in things like the GDPR) about you and your users.
+When you set up our Kits and your solution directs clients to our CDN, we have to exchange some data.
+In this way, it is possible for us to learn potentially peronal data/information (as defined in things like the GDPR) about you and your users.

 You can completely bypass this risk by hosting Font Awesome assets yourself.
 While you would be losing the benefit of our CDN you would have effective control of the assets and no way for Font Awesome to gain any additional information about you